AdobeDocs/campaign.en/help/dev/general-architecture.md

 There are three types of Adobe Campaign modules:

 * Multi-instance modules: a single process is run for all instances.
-This applies to the following modules: web, syslogd, trackinglogd and watchdog (activities from the config-default.xml file).
+This applies to the following modules: web, syslogd, trackinglogd and watchdog.
 * Mono-instance modules: one process is run per instance.
-This applies to the following modules: mta, wfserver, inMail, sms and stat (activities from the config-<instance>.xml file).
+This applies to the following modules: mta, wfserver, inMail, sms and stat.
 * Utility modules: these are modules that are run occasionally to perform occasional or recurrent operations (cleanup, config, downloading tracking logs, etc.).

 The main processes are: